 Speak with other gardeners.
 And find what types of flowers are easy to grow that you are drawn to that will thrive in your climate.

-If you aren’t sure of your hardiness zone, you can check it here.
+If you aren’t sure of what cottage garden flowers work well in your hardiness zone, you can check it here.

-However, you can still think about the overall design and consider how you want to arrange the different plants.
+However, you can still think about the overall design and consider how you want to arrange the different flowering annuals, perennials and shrubs.

 Create a focal point with a larger plant or structure and then design your flower garden around it.